whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 # Steaming video via Motion JPEG and counting established TCP sockets - a declarative promise with a catch

-Recently I had to debug a problem in an SPA regarding Motion JPEG streams for one of my clients.
+Recently I had to debug a problem in an Single Page Application (SPA) regarding Motion JPEG streams for one of my clients.
 I found this journey so interesting that I wanted to share it as my first blog post.

 The post should give the reader an introduction on what it means to do frontend engineering nowadays.
 What follows is a post that touches on _MJPEG streams_, _HTTP pushes_, _TCP sockets_ and _their observability_.
 What I assumed to be a bug in either the sent application or even the _React_ library, just turned out to surprise me and I think it could surprise others as well.